ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 With a value of `false`, each subsequent ToC will start on the next available page.

-The value `"song"` can be used to have the ToCs follow the settings for song aligment.
+The value `song` can be used to have the ToCs follow the settings for song aligment.

 ### Page reordering